Baby Farming: Baby Farmers described as Serial Killers

 A Disaster Waiting to Happen?

 Around this time, some ‘nurses’ or ‘foster mothers’ began demanding lump sum payments to take care of the child, sometimes in addition to the weekly fee.
-For women who wanted a more permanent child-care solution and were prepared to hand over their children to be re-homed, paying an up front lump sum was an attractive option.
+For women who wanted a more permanent child-care solution and were prepared to hand over their children to be re-homed, paying an upfront lump sum was an attractive option.
 They would typically hand over their baby plus £10 to £15 pounds in cash (approximately £1,000-£1,500 in 20141) in the hope that the child would be re-homed.
-Fortunate babies would be sold to childless couples while others were fostered / adopted for a few pounds.
+Fortunate babies would be sold to childless couples while others were fostered/adopted for a few pounds.
 The lump sum would cover any intermediate costs as well as provide a fee for the re-homing service.
-For women who were desperate this was quick and simple way to pass on the child with few questions asked.
-In most cases the mother genuinely believed she was placing her child with a caring nurse.
+For women who were desperate, this was a quick and simple way to pass on the child with few questions asked.
+In most cases, the mother genuinely believed she was placing her child with a caring nurse.

 By the 1860’s, some ‘nurses’ realised it was more lucrative if there was no baby to take care of or re-home.
 By disposing of their charges, they could keep the lump sum for themselves and cut down on expenses.
 This led some to take in numerous children and deliberately neglect or murder them.
 For example, the infamous “baby farmer” Margaret Waters gave her children repeated doses of laudanum to keep them quiet and suppress their appetite.
 She knew that before long they would die quietly of starvation.
 Others were less subtle and resorted to actions such as strangulation, suffocation and drowning.